videlais/Unofficial-Ink-Cookbook/Chapter4/index.md

 * Second Choice
 ```

-When used in a Flow, Inky will present the choices in the middle of the Preview pane.
+When used in a flow, Inky will present the choices in the middle of the Preview pane.

 Multiple uses of the `*` symbols signal new levels (sets) of choices.
 A single `*` symbol is the first and more `*` symbols signal that those choices lead to more.